TUnit17/Journal/Car-Journal.md

 ## Series White STI steps
+1. replace exhaust or credit me some money
-1. buy it next Sat In Bellevue or Renton
+2. buy it next Sat In Bellevue or Renton
-1. oil change check
+3. oil change check
-1. CarFax report
+4. CarFax report
-1.
+5.